kiron1/bazel-compile-commands/documentation.md

 with the actual worspace path which will be the output of `bazel info workspace`.

+-R, --replace KEY=VALUE

+: Replace occurrences of `KEY` with `VALUE` in the command and arguments field of each compile commands entry.
+Can be used to remove

+--resolve

+: Resolve symbolic links from the `execroot/` directory (used by Bazel as sandbox environment) to the absolute path.
+Only links of file which point into the **%workspace%** will be resolved.

 -s, --bazelsupopt **OPTION**

 : Additional Bazel startup options to be added to the `bazel` call.